philip82148/cpp-dump/README.md

 This library has the following features:

-- Outputs to the standard error output (std::clog) string representations of a wide variety of types: multidimensional arrays, (multi)maps, (multi)sets, complex numbers, even error objects, and etc.
+- Prints string representations of a wide variety of types to the standard error output (std::clog).
+This includes multidimensional arrays, (multi)maps, and (multi)sets, and even complex numbers, error objects, etc.
 - Automatically indents so that the output fits into the maximum line width.
-- Output is colored and the colors can be customized.
+- Output is colored, and you can customize the colors.
 - Header-only library, no build or dependencies required.
-- The macro version can dump variables along with the names.
+- The macro version can print variables along with the names.
-- User-defined types can also be dumped by using macros.
+- Can print even user-defined types by using macros.
-- The string representation of variables is similar to JavaScript, Python and C++ syntax.
+- The string representation of variables is similar to JavaScript, Python, and C++ syntax.

 ## Introduction